Race and ethnicity in Brazil: Controversy

 Telles' second system is that of popular classification.
 Two IBGE surveys (the 1976 PNAD and the July 1998 PME) have sought to understand the way Brazilians think of themselves in "racial" terms, with the explicit aim of adjusting the census classification (neither, however, resulted in actual changes in the census).
 Besides that, Data Folha has also conducted research on this subject.
 The results of these surveys are somewhat varied, but seem to coincide in some fundamental aspects.
 First, there is an enormous variety of "racial" terms in use in Brazil; when Brazilians are inquired in an open ended question, from 135 to 500 different race-color terms may be brought.
 The 1976 PNAD found 136 different answers to the question about race; the July 1998 PME found 143.
 However, most of these terms are used by very small minorities.
 Telles remarks that 95% of the population chose only six different terms (branco, moreno, pardo, moreno-claro, preto and negro); Petrucelli shows that the 7 most common responses (the above plus amarela) sum up 97%, and the 10 more common (the previous plus mulata, clara, and morena-escura) make 99%.

 Petrucelli, analysing the July 98 PME, finds that 77 denominations were mentioned by only one person in the sample.
 Other 12 are misunderstandings, referring to national or regional origin (francesa, italiana, baiana, cearense).
 Many of the "racial" terms are (or could be) remarks about the relation between skin colour and exposure to sun (amorenada, bem morena, branca-morena, branca-queimada, corada, bronzeada, meio morena, morena-bronzeada, morena-trigueira, morenada, morenão, moreninha, pouco morena, queimada, queimada de sol, tostada, rosa queimada, tostada).
-Others are clearly variations of the same idea (preto, negro, escuro, crioulo, retinto, for Black, alva, clara, cor-de-leite, galega, rosa, rosada, pálida, for White, parda, mulata, mestiça, mista, for "parda"), or precisions of the same concept (branca morena, branca clara), and can actually grouped together with one of the main racial terms without falsifying the interpretation.
+Others are clearly variations of the same idea (preto, negro, escuro, crioulo, retinto, for Black, alva, clara, cor-de-leite, galega, rosa, rosada, pálida, for White, parda, mulata, mestiça, mista, for "parda"), or clarifications of the same concept (branca morena, branca clara), and can actually be grouped together with one of the main racial terms without falsifying the interpretation.
 Some seem to express an outright refusal of classification: azul-marinho (navy blue), azul (blue), verde (green), cor-de-burro-quando-foge (literally, "the color of a donkey that has run away", a humorous Portuguese term for a color that cannot be determined).

 Petrucelli grouped those 136 terms into 28 wider categories.
 Most of these 28 wider categories can be situated in the White-Black continuum when the answers to the open-ended question are compared to the answers in the IBGE format:

 The other categories, except, naturally, for "amarela" (Yellow) seem related to Amerindian "race":